langchain-decorators

 """

-this text will be rendered always, but
+This text will always be rendered, but

-{? anything inside this block will be rendered only if all the {value}s parameters are not empty (None | "") ?}
+{? anything inside this block will be rendered only if all referenced {value}s

-you can also place it in between the words
+You can also place it inline:

-this too will be rendered{? , but
+this too will be rendered{?, but

-are not empty?} !
+are not empty ?}!

 """

-# this code example is complete and should run as it is
+# this example should run as-is

 from langchain_decorators import llm_prompt